mattiacreates/EmotionKnowledge/README.md

 # Emotion Knowledge

 This repository provides a minimal example of turning audio into text and annotating that text with emotions.
-The first implementation uses text-only emotion classification so it can be easily extended later to multimodal approaches.
+It includes a workflow for transcription and already provides a multimodal emotion classifier that combines text and audio cues.

 ## Overview